ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 We see a **very similar trend for intelligence**.
 That is, we again see that the **absolute differences in dating market values is piled more heavily around zero for matches than mistmatches**.
 It is **less drastic here though**, than with attractiveness.
 This perhaps says that **attrictiveness more naturally separates into these "leagues" than does intelligence**, which is perhaps a result of it being more difficult to ascertain someone's intelligence in 4 minutes than their attractiveness.

+Indeed, it seems from our analysis that **these "leagues" exist**, certainly for attractiveness, and arguably for intelligence.

+---
+<a name="conc"></a>

+# Conclusions

+The title of this article is **How to Get a Second Date**.
+If that is truly your sole goal, then the analyses derived through this study should help you along.
+Still, this article does little to answer a much more difficult question: **Should you want a second date?** That is, so often we focus on wanting to impress the person in front of us during a date or just a casual chat, that we **forget to be ourselves**.
+We become a **watered down, beauty-focussed, insincere version of ourselves** hoping that the person we are with will eventually accept the "real" us.

+Perhaps it is better to go into a first date with a **hybrid mentality**, keeping in mind both the findings above regarding the **importance of attractivness** on the first date, making an **attept to share your date's interests**, etc., but also to ***be yourself, presenting proudly the person that you are***.
+If, after all that, you get turned down for a second date, then it is **100% for the best**, since ***you absolutely deserve to be with someone who deserves to be with you***.

+**Thanks for reading and please leave comments below!**

+---